lawrence737/EDR-YARA-Testing/README.md

-See here formy series on Medium which dives into the data in this repository and provides more context on methodology:
+See here for my series on Medium which dives into the data in this repository and provides more context on methodology:

 Below are the results from my testing which you may use as a template in your own testing.